Md-Arman-Hosen/BasicJs/README.md

  It is supported by all modern web browsers without requiring additional plugins.

-Page-2 : Basics of JavaScrip
+Page-2 : Basics of JavaScript
 ---------------------------------------------------------
    JavaScript code is embedded inside  HTML or written in separate js files.